CATcher-org/catcher-org.github.io/README.md

 # CATcher Product Page

 # Setting up
-This section guides you through the steps required to set up your computer for developing CATcher's Product Page.
+This section guides you through the steps required to set up your computer for developing CATcher's product site.

 ## Prerequisites
 You need Node 12 to develop this project.